lpod/lpod-docs/level1-structured-containers.rst

 By default, a new item is created empty.
 However, as a shortcut for the most common case, it's possible to directly create it with a text content.
-To do so, the text content must be provided through a ``text`` parameter; an optional ``style`` parameter, whose value is a regular paragraph style, may provided too.
+To do so, the text content must be provided through a ``text`` parameter; an optional ``style`` parameter, whose value is a regular paragraph style, may be provided too.
 The new item is then created with a single paragraph as content (that is the most typical situation).